biocro/biocro/.github/actions/build_pkgdown_site/README.md

 ### 'package_root'

-This should be the relative path from the GitHub workspace directory to the root directory of the BioCro source tree.
+**Optional** This should be the relative path from the GitHub workspace directory to the root directory of the BioCro source tree.
   Default: '.'